-The current organ built originally in 1903 by English firm, Norman and Beard, the instrument had been enlarged in 1993
+The Cathedral organ was built originally in 1903 by English firm, Norman and Beard.

 The first organ was installed in Christ Church Cathedral in 1884 at a cost of 450 pounds.
 It was a small instrument of 2 manuals and pedals built by George Fincham of Melbourne, a noted organ builder of the time and founder of a firm still building organs in Victoria.